aleasimulator/AleaNG/README.md

 sample_tick=600
 # if true, charts are shown at the end of the experiment
 draw_chart=true
+...
 ```

 ##### Software licence:

 This software is provided as is, free of charge under the terms of the LGPL licence.
 It uses jFreeChart and itextpdf libraries to generate charts.
+It is an extension of more general toolkits GridSim and SimJava.

 ##### Important

 When using AleaNG in your paper or presentation, please use the following citations as an acknowledgement.
 Thank you!

-* Dalibor Klusáček.
-Fair-Sharing Simulator for Batch Computing Systems.
-In proceedings of the 15th International Conference on Parallel Processing \& Applied Mathematics (PPAM 2024), Springer, 2024.
+* Dalibor Klusáček and Václav Chlumský. "*Fair-sharing simulator: Toward fair scheduling in batch computing systems*".
+In The International Journal of High Performance Computing Applications, Sage, 2025. https://doi.org/10.1177/10943420251385673